MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/microstrategy-for-power-bi.md

 To refresh MicroStrategy data using Power BI Online:

-1. Publish the dataset imported with Power BI Desktop using the **MicroStrategy for Power BI** connector.
+1. Publish the semantic model imported with Power BI Desktop using the **MicroStrategy for Power BI** connector.

-2. Open the **Settings** page for the published dataset.
+2. Open the **Settings** page for the published semantic model.

 3. If this is the first time you're connecting to this database, select the authentication type and enter your credentials.